ethanm123/AniListUpdaterUNOFFICIAL/README.md

 # AniListUpdaterUNOFFICIAL
 Firefox extension to update anilist with watched anime automatically.
-Supported sites are 9anime and Crunchyroll.
-I'm open to adding more.
+9anime is the only site supported right now, I'm open to adding more.